JurgenCruz/HomeServerSetup/Setup Home Server.md

 #### 5.14.1.
 Steps

 1. Copy script for managing ZFS snapshots: `cp ./scripts/snapshot-with-purge.sh /usr/local/sbin/`.
 This script creates recursive snapshots of all datasets in a pool with the same time stamp.
 Then it purges the old snapshots according to the retention policy.
 Note that the retention policy is not by time but by the number of snapshots created by the script (snapshots created manually with different naming scheme will be ignored).
 2. Copy notification script using Home Assistant to report problems: `cp ./scripts/notify.sh /usr/local/sbin/`.
+If you used a different IP for Home Assistant in the macvlan, update the script with `nano /usr/local/sbin/notify.sh` with the correct IP.
 3. If you are not going to use DDNS, edit the cron file: `nano ./files/cron`.
 Remove the last line referring to DDNS.
 Save and exit with `Ctrl + X, Y, Enter`.
 3. Upload the cron tasks to the crontab: `crontab < ./files/cron`.
 We create cron tasks for ZFS pool scrubbing monthly on the 15th at 01:00; creating and purging ZFS snapshots daily at 00:00; container configuration backup daily at 23:00; update Docker images daily at 23:30; and IP update to DDNS every 5 minutes.
 If any task fails, the user will be notified via the Home Assistant webhook.
 4. Copy notification script for smartd: `cp ./scripts/smart_error_notify.sh /usr/local/sbin/`.
 With this script we can proxy smartd emails and also call our notification system.